loosolab/scanpro/README.md

 # Scanpro: robust proportion analysis for single cell resolution data
-Scanpro offers a python implementation of the propeller method [(Phipson et al., 2022)](https://academic.oup.com/bioinformatics/article/38/20/4720/6675456) to test the significance of changes in cell proportions across different conditions from single cell clustering data.
-Scanpro also supports datasets without replicates by simulating artificial replicates using bootstrapping, and integrates seamlessly into existing frameworks using the AnnData format.
+Scanpro is a modular tool for proportion analysis, seamlessly integrating into widely accepted frameworks in the python environment.
+Scanpro is fast, accurate, support datasets without replicates, and is intended to be used by bioinformatics experts and beginners.

 <img src="docs/source/figures/scanpro_workflow.png" width=75% height=55%>